 It is required by law that your workplace adhere to certain safety standards.
 It is important to reference your state specific reopening guidelines for the industry you work in.
 Unfortunately, even if reported it is difficult to prove negligence when it comes to COVID-19 but it is still important to know your rights and options.
-Read more about what you’re options and state guidelines are here.
+Read more about what your options and state guidelines are here.

 If you are still working, you are entitled to basic rights and protections during this time.
 Below are some resources on keeping yourself safe and helping to slow the spread of the coronavirus while at work: